Frequently Asked Questions About Postpartum Depression & Related Illnesses

 What if I reach out to a local psychiatrist or therapist and they can’t get me into their schedule for several weeks or even months?

 We just can’t think of anything worse than finally getting up the courage to ask for help and then being told you’ll have to wait.
-Forever.
-While you are waiting for that darn appointment, there are other things you can do to try and get help sooner.
+There are some things you can do to try and get help sooner.
 Read Told It’s a 5-Month Wait to See A Psychiatrist?: What to Do Next To Get Help.

 What if I my illness becomes severe and I need emergency child care?

-Visit our resource guide: Child care services for moms with fewer resources
+Visit our resource guide to find a crisis center near you: Child care services for moms with fewer resources

 Can I get extra time off from work if I’m still trying to recover from postpartum depression when my maternity leave ends?